2025 Exhibition Information & Mansion Display Updates

 Mansion Display Updates

-- January 2025: Marjorie Post’s Dressing Room
+• January 2025: Marjorie Post’s Dressing Room

 During the January closure, the Collections and Curatorial team refreshed the display on the kidney-shaped table in Marjorie Post’s dressing room.
 The updated arrangement showcases a carefully curated selection of objects from Post’s workstation.
 View the updated display and object list here.

-- March 2025: Pantry Label Text
+• March 2025: Pantry Label Text (updated March 18, 2025)

-On March 10, Hillwood completed a refresh of the displays and interpretation in the mansion pantry.
 This update is part of a two-phase project that will also include a refresh of the staff dining room, scheduled for late summer or early fall of 2025.
 This initiative allows Hillwood to showcase additional objects from storage while offering deeper insights into the relationship between Marjorie Merriweather Post and her staff.
 For a preview of the plans for the staff dining room, we invite you to read Staff Dining Room and Pantry Refresh, a December 2024 article by Dr. Wilfried Zeisler, deputy director and chief curator.